 - While on a career break, what volunteering have you done?
 What new skills did you learn or existing skills did you enhance?

-Now you have your list of transferable skills.
+Now you have a list of transferable skills.

 What else can you do?